jhalterman/lyra/README.md

 Please note that Lyra and RabbitMQ Java client's recovery feature are **mutually exclusive** and **must not be used together**.
 Note that RabbitMQ Java client 4.0 and later versions have automatic connection recovery enabled by default.

-## Project Status

-Lyra is **no longer under active development**.
-Some of its features are being considered for the official Java client.
-Lyra will be **eventually deprecated**.

-Consider using [RabbitMQ Java client][java-client] over Lyra.

 ## Motivation